-An addiction is an unhealthy relationship with anything (e.g. person, event, activity, experience, or substance) that affects our mood and causes major problems in our life.
+An addiction is an unhealthy relationship with anything (e.g. substance, person, event, activity, or experience) that affects our mood and causes major problems in our life.

 Do you know what the addictive drug in tobacco is called?

 It's nicotine.